-Acknowledgement: This blog post is a shortened version of the presentation we are delivering at the Higher Education Research and Development Society of Australasia (HERDSA) Conference 2025.
+Acknowledgement: This blog post extends our presentation at the Higher Education Research and Development Society of Australasia (HERDSA) Conference 2025.
 We acknowledge the other co-authors of our paper, as it was a truly collaborative project: Huy-Hoang Huynh, Ziqi Li, Abdul Qawi Noori, and Zhiheng Zhou.
-As the South …
+As the South African proverb says: “If you want to …

 Continue reading “Reclaiming our words: how generative AI helps multilingual scholars find their voice”